Mr-PauI/Walnut-CGB/README.md

 [Peanut-GB](https://github.com/deltabeard/Peanut-GB).
 This is a full reimplementation of the core to support native 16-bit operations and processing instructions with a dual-fetch chained rchitecture.
 A significant deviation from the more portable 8-bit Pennut-GB imlpementation.

-This emulator is a work in based on Walnut-CGB and includes all DMG updates from its main branch as well as the CGB support fork integrated into it.
+It includes all DMG updates from its main branch as well as the CGB support fork integrated into it.

 ## Features